-We are accepting applications for the fall 2016 BSN-DNP program.
-The fall 2016 application deadline is March 1, 2016.
+We are accepting applications for the spring 2017 BSN-DNP program.
+The spring 2017 application deadline is August 1, 2016.
 We encourage students to apply and submit all supporting documents as soon as possible as space is limited.

 Saint Louis University School of Nursing is proud to offer the online Post BSN to DNP program.
 This program is being offered in response to the growing need for doctorally-prepared nurse clinicians/scholars and educators.
 DNP prepared professionals provide evidence-based interventions and best practices to support individuals, families, and populations, and develop systems of care, based on research utilization.